← Back to Articles

 • Corporate tax return

-• Dividend declaration — once per year, formally resolved after financial statements are approved
+• Dividend decisions and declarations — current-year profit becomes distributable after its financial statements are approved

 What about Podnikio?